-Information updated February 2020
+Information updated March 2022

-House numbers should be easily visible from the street to better locate your home in an emergency situation.
+House numbers should be easily visible from the street to better locate your home in an emergency.
 Numbers should be in contrast to the house color and be made of reflective material.

 No parking is allowed on city streets from Nov.
 1 to April 1 between 2 and 6 a.m.
-That time is extended following snowfalls greater than 2 inches, until the street is plowed curb-to-curb.
+That time is extended following snowfalls greater than 2 inches until the street is plowed curb-to-curb.

 There is also no parking on downtown streets from 2 to 6 a.m. year-round.

-Garbage pickup is every Monday, and garbage should be at curbside by 6:30 a.m.
+Garbage pickup is every Monday, and containers should be at the curbside by 6:30 a.m.
 The city contracts with Waste Management for a garbage removal.
 Residents are allowed 32, 64, or 96-gallon containers.
 Containers are available by calling the city at 320-395-2646.
 Garbage service is billed monthly, along with city utility bills.

 Curbside single-sort recycling service is every other Monday.
 Containers must be at the curbside by 6:30 a.m.
 Acceptable products are newsprint (non-shiny), glass, aluminum cans, tin cans, rinsed and labels removed; and plastics, long-necked and with a recycling symbol on the bottom of the bottle.
 Junk mail and bundled cardboard are also accepted.
 Bins are available by contacting city hall.

-Acceptable materials are latex and oil based paints, driveway tars and sealers, pool chemicals and acids, cleansers and cleaners, weed and bug killers, and many other common hazardous household wastes.
+Acceptable materials are latex and oil-based paints, driveway tars and sealers, pool chemicals and acids, cleansers and cleaners, weed and bug killers, and many other common hazardous household wastes.

 • Household Hazardous Waste Facility 1065 Fifth Ave.
-SE, Hutchinson.
-Tuesday – Friday, 8 a.m. to 4 p.m.
+SE, Hutchinson, Tuesday – Friday, 8 a.m. to 4 p.m.

-Water and sewer
+Water and Sewer

-If you are moving, contact the city clerk at 320-395-2646 for a final meter reading, with forwarding address, moving date, and the new owner’s name.
+If you are moving, contact the city clerk at 320-395-2646 for a final meter reading, with a forwarding address, moving date, and the new owner’s name.

 Cable – Cable television is available to all residents from Mediacom Cable.
 If you would like to connect to cable television or have any problems with cable television, call Mediacom at 1-800-332-0245.
 For repairs: 800-422-1473

-Electric – Xcel Energy, customer service: 800-895-4999, emergency or lights out: 800-895-1999, homesmart: 800-238-7378, business solution center: 800-481-4700.
+Electric – Xcel Energy, Customer Service: 800-895-4999, emergency or lights out: 800-895-1999, Homesmart: 800-238-7378, Business Solution Center: 800-481-4700.

-McLeod Co-op Power, 1231 Ford Avenue, Glencoe, MN 55336.
-Customer Service 800-494-6272, outages 800-927-5685.
+McLeod Co-op Power – 1231 Ford Avenue, Glencoe, MN 55336.
+Customer Service 800-494-6272, Outages 800-927-5685.

-Gas – CenterPoint Energy, 2400 Riverfront Dr., Mankato, MN, customer service, 800-245-2377; emergency only (gas leaks), 800-722-9326; TTY/voice, 888-321-4977.
+Gas – CenterPoint Energy, 2400 Riverfront Dr., Mankato, MN, Customer Service, 800-245-2377; Emergency only (gas leaks), 800-722-9326; TTY/voice, 888-321-4977.
 Call Gopher State before you dig 800-252-1166.

-CenturyLink, business office: 800-788-3500, repair service: 24 hours a day 800-788-3600, or TDD/TTY: 800-627-3529.
+CenturyLink – Business Office: 800-788-3500, Repair Service: 24 hours a day 800-788-3600, or TDD/TTY: 800-627-3529.

 OHMs, ATVs, and snowmobiles

-A person may operate a scooter in city limits, as long as they abide by state statute 169.225 which includes the following requirements: the driver is over the age of 12, wearing proper head gear, has working lights on the scooter, must be on the road and not the sidewalk, and isn’t carrying more than one person.
+A person may operate a scooter in city limits, as long as they abide by state statute 169.225 which includes the following requirements: the driver is over the age of 12, wearing proper headgear, has working lights on the scooter, must be on the road and not the sidewalk, and isn’t carrying more than one person.

-Dog and cat licenses
+Dog and Cat Licenses

 The city does not require licenses for dogs or cats, but they must be on a leash when not on the owner’s property.
 Dogs or cats running at large will be impounded.
 Charges are $30 per day paid to the city, plus boarding fees paid to the vet clinic.

 Boulevard trees that are storm-damaged or diseased will be removed by the city.
-No boulevard tree can be removed without consent of the city.
+No boulevard tree can be removed without the consent of the city.

-The brush site is seasonal, April through October, weather permitting, and is only for brush and tree limbs under 4 inches in diameter.
+The brush site is seasonal, April through October, weather permitting and is only for brush and tree limbs under 4 inches in diameter.

-The compost site is for leaves, lawn clippings and garden waste.
+The Compost Site is for leaves, lawn clippings, and garden waste.

 Call city hall for days and times the site will be open for use.

-The city of Lester Prairie has one room available for public use at city hall.
+The City of Lester Prairie has one room available for public use at City Hall.